scds/data-driven-stories/part5.md

 * What questions would you ask of them that would lead to interesting and representative anecdotes?

 ## 5. Now, write your story
 This is where everything comes together, where you assemble your takeaways, supporting evidence and interviews into a compelling narrative.

+You can structure this in many ways.
+The two main approaches used in news writing are:

+1. The newsy lede: Start with your main takeaway, answering the what, when, where.
+Then use your character to weave in the why and how.
+2. The anecdotal lede: Start with an anecdote involving one of your characters, but don't take too long to reveal the main takeaway.

+[Here's an example](https://www.cbc.ca/news/canada/covid-19-coronavirus-pandemic-countries-response-1.5617898) of the second approach, using countries as characters.

 ## 6. Exercise
-* Write a first paragraph that would draw people in with a human anecdote.
+* Write the first two paragraphs, where you draw people in with a human anecdote and use that to illustrate your main finding.
 * Write a detailed outline of the rest of your report.

 Once you've completed this part, see the [Learn More](learn-more) page for more resources.